Designing for People, Sports and Vitality (DfPSV)

 - Students will be able to interpret, combine and translate qualitative and quantitative data/information

-3: Designing for PSV in a real-life setting (dr. ir.
-Carl Megens)
+Course 3: Designing for PSV in a real-life setting

 In this third course the obtained knowledge and skills learned in the previous courses will be integrated and brought into practice.
 The focus of this course is to design people-environment interactions in which the choice for physical activity or sports is self-evident.
-You will learn how to prototype for behavior change, integrate and apply different research methods and evaluate a real-life research process.
-With the use of experimental design landscapes (EDLs) you will work on a real-life case study commissioned by a client (e.g. Heijmans, Municipality of Eindhoven, Tu/e, UMCU or Fontys).
+Students will learn how to prototype for behavior change or understanding contextualized behaviors, integrate and apply different research methods and evaluate a real-life research process.
+With the use of experimental design landscapes (EDLs) students will work on a real-life case study in one of two dedicated areas in Eindhoven, (i) Eckart-Woensel, and (ii) Genneper Parken (or other areas).
 These case studies will be presented as problem-based learning projects in a multidisciplinary team setting.

-You will be assessed on your ability to apply design research skills to develop, present and articulate a collaborative design solution in a real-life setting.
-You will learn to apply and integrate quantitative and qualitative research methods and translate your findings into a design to enhance the vitality of people.
+Students will be assessed on their ability to apply design research skills to develop, present and articulate a collaborative design solution in a real-life setting (the dedicated areas).
+They will learn to apply and integrate quantitative and qualitative research methods and translate their findings into a design to enhance or understand the vitality of people.

-The deliverables for this course are 1) a working prototype, 2) a research article, 3) a poster presentation, 4) a group reflection and 5) a personal reflection.
+The students will deliver for this course 1) a working prototype, 2) a research article (fixed format), 3) a short group presentation, 4) a group process reflection (fixed format) and 5) a personal reflection (fixed format).

 - Learn to understand and use concepts such as Experiential Design Landscapes for doing experiments in (near) real-life environments